 Editor’s Note: As a Recruitment Coordinator in the Sending Center, Dan is always looking for new missionaries.
-Below, Dan passes on some helpful advice he received from John Yenchko, a pastor and former Serge board member.
+Below, Dan passes on some helpful advice he received from John Yenchko, a pastor and former Serge board member about discerning your call to cross-cultural missions.

 How you can know if you’re called to go?